benhemp/2carrot5/README.md

 # 2carrot5

-Submission for the cerner 2^5 yearly competition.
+Submissions for the cerner 2^5 yearly competition.

 # 2016
 ## Every90.sh